jmriesen/everything-is-the-same/_posts/2024-10-11-stability-though-testing.md

     - Refactor your code.

     TDD can be viewed as the programmer's Double-Entry Bookkeeping.
-    Any chance in the applications behavior is recorded in two locations, in the application code, in the unit test code.
+    Any change in the applications behavior is recorded in two locations, in the application code, and in the unit test code.